Project Access Management - Collaborators

 Find CodeScene account email address in My Account.

 After adding a collaborator, they can be removed by the project owner or collaborators with the Admin role.
-The user can also always remove themself:

 Remove a collaborator by clicking ``Remove`` button